GitTools/GitVersion/docs/input/docs/learn/how-it-works.md

     (e.g., `Merge 'release/3.0.0' into 'main'` will return `3.0.0`)
-* `Fallback` - Always returns 0.0.0 and will be used for calculating the next version which is dependent on the increment strategy of the effected branch (e.g. on main the next version is 0.0.1 or on develop it is 0.1.0)
+* `Fallback` - Always returns 0.0.0 and will be used for calculating the next version which is dependent on the increment strategy of the effected branch (e.g. on main the next version is 0.0.1 or on develop it is 0.1.0).
+    The fallback strategy only applies if no other selected strategy returns a base version.
 * `TrackReleaseBranches` - Considers the base version extracted from release branches when calculating the next version for branches configured with `track-release-branches: true` (part of default configuration for `develop` branch in `GitFlow` workflow)